rss logo

 • Go to the Profiles menu and create a new RADIUS profile:

-Creating a new RADIUS profile from the Unifi Server Web interface
+Creating a new RADIUS profile for Wi-Fi EAP-TLS configuration.

 • Click on Create New:

-• Give a Name to the RADIUS profile and add the NPS server IP address for the Authentication Server and the RADIUS Accounting Server.
-Don't forget to add the password previously set on the NPS server, set the ports, and then click the Add buttons to validate the configuration:
+• Give the RADIUS profile a Name and add the IP address of the NPS server for the Authentication Server and the RADIUS Accounting Server.
+Don't forget to add the password previously set on the NPS server, set the ports, then click on the Add buttons to validate the configuration:

-• Now, go to the WiFi menu, and either add a new WiFi profile or modify an existing one:
+• Now go to the WiFi menu and add a new WiFi profile or modify an existing one:

-• Set the Security Protocol and the RADIUS Profile:
+• Configure the Security Protocol and RADIUS Profile:

 Supplicant (Windows Stations)